/v1/evaluate response carries two top-level enums on

 evaluation that found a policy violation — block. status: degraded

-and consider retrying.
+treat with caution and consider retrying.

 Outcome semantics